-Feed the fry 3-5 times a day with high quality and varied food.
+Feed the fry 3-5 times a day with high-quality and varied food.
 I prefer to feed live and home-made food instead commercial food.
 I understand that not everyone can cultivate their own live food or can’t prepare the food for their fish.
 In this case you can choose commercially available food.
 If you do so, only buy premium food from well-known brands.

 If you don’t have time to feed the fry multiple times a day, you can set up an automatic feeder, which will feed them dry food.

-Read my other article about guppy food, where I share a secret guppy fry food recipe that will dramatically increase growth rate.
+Read my other article about guppy food, where I share a secret guppy fry food recipe that will dramatically increase the growth rate.

 Perform Small Weekly Water Changes

 It is very important to do regular maintenance on your fish tank and do weekly water changes.
-This is the best way to remove the toxins that are accumulating in the water through the week.
+This is the best way to remove the toxins that are accumulating in the water throughout the week.

 If you are feeding your fry heavily (4-6 times a day), waste and toxins will accumulate much faster.
 In this case you might want to do 3 smaller water changes of 15-20% weekly.